 Use a plain old teaspoon to spoon them into your ice cube trays.
 Cover with plastic wrap and freeze them for several hours.
 Pop them out, wrap each one into a piece of aluminum foil, and label and date a bag for them all to go into.
 You can now pull them out one at a time to use as needed.

 As you can see, one batch didn’t quite fill my trays.
-This will vary, use your judgement on the amounts of oil you use and feel free to adjust the seasoning.
+This will vary, use your judgment on the amounts of oil you use and feel free to adjust the seasoning.

 One side note, I love salt but am on a restricted diet.
 I try to use bold flavors like vinegars and garlics to compensate.